 Officers means any ExCo officers appointed in accordance with Section 5.4.

 Overseas Member means any member normally resident outside Singapore

 Property means any immovable property acquired by CanCham from time to time.

 Renewal Date means the date the annual membership period ends which, unless amended in accordance with these Rules, shall be August 31st of each year.

 2. Name and Address

-The registered place of business shall be at 7 Jurong West Street 41 Singapore 649414, or at such other address in Singapore as may be determined from time to time by the ExCo and approved by the Registrar of Societies.
+The registered place of business shall be at “7 JURONG WEST STREET 41, Singapore 649414”, or such other address in Singapore as the Executive Committee may from time to time determine, and approved by the Registrar of Societies

 3.1 To provide a forum in Singapore for individuals and companies with mutual interest in Canada-Singapore commercial relations to meet, discuss, and exchange ideas and information on an informal basis.